 Around the time the baby turns five months old, parents start waiting impatiently for their Baby’s First Tooth.
 Although happiness can be so great with the first tooth, it requires great attention during the period of teething.

 When Do Babies Get Their First Tooth ?

-Teething is that phase over which your child will have their milk teeth emerging gradually and in a certain order.
+Teething is the phase over which your child will have their milk teeth emerging gradually in a certain order.
 It can start as soon as the child is five or six months old.
 Some babies start teething by their ninth month, and the process goes on until they are three years of age.

 During this phase, it is very important to keep in touch with the nursery teacher to keep her updated on what your baby is going through.
-Ask them to notify you in case symptoms get more intense.
+Ask them to notify you in case the symptoms get more intense.
 This is something we care about at Little Academy Nursery, and our nutritionist and the supervising nurse offer regular advice to parents to help them overcome this phase safely.

 How can I take care of my child’s new teeth?

 - Allow them to choose the brush he likes and be a positive role model by brushing your teeth after desserts and before bedtime.